khalid-hussain/shaheen/chap11.md

 "Maybe he could not find the time for that.
 If you want to wait longer then we should remain standing at this place."

-Badr Bin Mughira called out, "Mansoor!"
+Badr bin Mughira called out, "Mansoor!"

 Both of them stopped, turned around, ran towards him and embraced him.
 The second person was Bashir Bin Hassan.

-Fed up with the bombardment of queries by his friends, Badr Bin Mughira said, "Come on.
+Fed up with the bombardment of queries by his friends, Badr bin Mughira said, "Come on.
 Let's get out of here."
-While walking, Badr Bin Mughira put his hand on Bashir Bin Hassan's shoulder, said something in his ear and simultaneously placed a wet handkerchief in his hand.
+While walking, Badr bin Mughira put his hand on Bashir Bin Hassan's shoulder, said something in his ear and simultaneously placed a wet handkerchief in his hand.

 Mansoor turned around, looked towards them and said, "Looks like you have not come back on your own wishes."

-Badr Bin Mughira replied, "You are right in your assessment."
+Badr bin Mughira replied, "You are right in your assessment."

 Bashir Bin Hassan said, "I think we're out of the danger zone.
 Let's have your story now."

-Badr Bin Mughira gave a brief account of his story while walking.
+Badr bin Mughira gave a brief account of his story while walking.
 After walking for about a mile, the three men passed through a dense garden and entered a dilapidated house.
 Here, five more of their comrades were guarding the horses.